Damin: Phonotactics

-//a// is much less common than //i// or //u//, the opposite situation from Lardil.
+With only about 200 roots in Damin, not all consonants occur before all three vowels.
+However, as several consonants and consonant clusters are attested from only a single root, there are certain to be accidental gaps, and it is not clear that any gaps are due to phonotactic constraints.

 Morphology and lexicon

 Damin had a much more restricted and generic lexicon than everyday language.
-With only about 150 lexical roots, each word in Damin stood for several words of Lardil or Yangkaal.
-It had only two pronouns (n!a "me" (ego) and n!u "not me" (alter)), for example, compared to Lardil's nineteen, and had an antonymic prefix kuri- (jijuu "small", kurijijuu "large").
+With only about 200 lexical roots, each word in Damin stood for several words of Lardil or Yangkaal.
+It had only two pronouns (n!aa "me" (ego) and n!uu "not me" (alter)), for example, compared to Lardil's nineteen, and used kurri 'not' as an antonymic prefix (j2iwu "small", kurrij2iwu "large").

 Grammatically, the Damin registers of the Lardil and Yangkaal use all the grammatical morphology of those languages, and so therefore are broadly similar, though it does not employ the phonologically conditioned alternations of that morphology.

 Damin is spoken by replacing the lexical roots of ordinary Lardil with Damin words.
 Apart from a leveling of grammatical allomorphs, the grammar remains the same.